 Figure 5.5: The "Select Datasets" pop-up window.
+On purpose the demo includes an incomplete (grey) DataSet..

 Figure 5.6: The interactive pop-up window for the Spectrum Extraction actor and UVES pipeline recipe uves_obs_scired.
 The extracted and merged spectrum for the first DataSet is displayed in the top panel, and the flux-calibrated spectrum is displayed in the panel below.